San Martino, Este: Description

-The major chapel has an 18th-century marble altar with two angel sculptures by Antonio Bonazza.
-The chapel of San Lorenzo has a 14th-century fresco by a follower of Giotto, depicting a Crucifixion with May and St John.
+Although the original fresco decoration of the apse has been lost, a mid-14th-century fresco depicting the Crucifixion of Christ, inspired by Giottesque models, survives in the Chapel of Saint Lawrence along the right nave.
 Along the wall of the nave are fragments of a triptych depicting the Madonna and Child with St Peter and other saints and a Crucifixion of St Margaret of Antioch.

-In the left nave, a polychrome marble altar originally dedicated to St Stephen, once held statues in niches depicting Saints Roch, Stephen, and Sebastian, but now displayed in the Museo Nazionale Atestino.
+In the left nave, a 16th-century polychrome marble altar, commissioned by the Rota family and originally dedicated to St Stephen, once held statues in niches depicting Saints Roch, Stephen, and Sebastian, but now displayed in the Museo Nazionale Atestino.
 The predella of the altar has reliefs of events of the life of the three saints: Roch captured and led to jail, St Stephen's Martyrdom and St Sebastian's Martyrdom.

 In the 19th century, most of the canvases were removed, including a painting of the Martyrdom of St Lawrence by a painter of the school of Tintoretto, and other paintings by Antonio Zanchi.